 2. Promptly following execution hereof, Yale shall cause to be transferred to patent counsel mutually agreed upon by Yale and Enzo existing file documents pertaining to U.S. patent application Serial No. 503,298 and to counterpart foreign applications filed by Yale.
-Enzo shall assume the obligation, under Article IV of the License Agreement, at its own expense and through such mutually agreed upon patent counsel, to prosecute to issuance, grant or final disposition the foregoing patent applications, including any divisional, continuation, or substitute patent applications and any reissues and extensions of any patents issued with respect to such applications.
+Enzo shall assume the obligation, under Article IV of the License Agreement, at its own expense and through such mutually agreed upon patent counsel, to prosecute to issuance, grant or final disposition the foregoing patent applications and any reissues and extensions of any patents issued with respect to such applications.
 Enzo shall use its best efforts to furnish or cause to be furnished to Yale for comments in advance of their filing all documents prepared in connection with the prosecution and issuance of such patent applications.
-Upon receipt by patent counsel of the file documents transferred as descried above in this paragraph 2, Enzo shall reimburse Yale $\star$ for amounts expended by Yale prior to the date hereof in preparing and filing such patent applications.
+Upon receipt by patent counsel of the file documents transferred as descried above in this paragraph 2, Enzo shall reimburse Yale 50,400 for amounts expended by Yale prior to the date hereof in preparing and filing such patent applications.